Johan Charl Walters

 Vice-Admiral Johan Charl Walters SD SM MMM SANR (1919–1993) was a former Chief of the South African Navy.

 Early life

-He was born on 9 January 1919 in Moorreesburg and was christened on 2 March 1919.
+He was born on 9 January 1919 in Moorreesburg, Cape Province, and was christened on 2 March 1919.

 Naval career

 He was trained at the General Botha Training college from 1934 to 1935 and joined the Ellerman Hall Line after leaving General Botha.

 He served in World War II on a number of ships: